americocunhajr/EPIDEMIC/README.md

 <img src="logo/EPIDEMIC_Logo.png" width="50%">

-**EPIDEMIC** is an easy to run educational Matlab code for simulation of epidemiological dynamical systems.
-This package includes the following modules:
+**EPIDEMIC** is an easy to run educational Matlab code for epidemiological simulation.
+The package consists of three modules:

+- Compartmental models: dynamical systems that emulate the behavior of homogeneous populations in an epidemic.
+- Forecasting models: statistical regressors for making short-term predictions based on epidemic data.
+- Trend models: trend graphs that analyze the dynamic behavior of the epidemic in a certain type of "phase space"

+This package includes the following file:

-xxx.m - main file
+- xxx.m - main file

-xxx.m -
+- xxx.m -

-xxx.m -
+- xxx.m -

 ## Support